jaypyles/obsidian-to-bookstack/README.md

 # Config

-You can use a `.env` file in the root of your project for the following secrets:
+You can use a `.env` file for the following secrets:

 `BOOKSTACK_BASE_URL="https://demo.bookstack.com"`